 “I get a massive amount of new business via my blog siteInspire.com which has been a labour of love since 2009.
 Never underestimate the power of personal projects, even if you never earn a cent from them: they’ll help enormously when it comes to brand recognition and generating leads.”

 Of course, you have to be selective.
 Starting a business will take up a lot of time, and something has to give.
-But maybe what gives can be your addiction to Game of Thrones, not the blog that could help you get your name out there.
+But maybe what gives can be your latest TV addiction, not the blog that could help you get your name out there.

 So take a look at how you spend your time—maybe even formally record it for a week or two—and identify areas where you could free up some more of it.
 But try to keep doing anything that shows the world something about your web design expertise, knowledge or opinions, even if there’s no immediate tangible result.